aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 }
 ```

-The complete source code of the demo app can be found in my Github [repo](https://github.com/aregsar/mvcapp)
+The complete source code of the demo app can be found in my Github [https://github.com/aregsar/mvcapp](https://github.com/aregsar/mvcapp).

-## Testing the global exception handler middleware
+## Testing the Global Exception Handler middleware

-To do a quick test with the new middleware I added two an Ajax action to the HomeController and modified the Privacy action in the same file, shown below:
+I added an `Ajax` action to the `HomeController` and modified the `Privacy` action in the same file, to do a quick test with the global exception handler  middleware installed.

 ```csharp
 public IActionResult Privacy(int? id)